semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 #### Fixing `dispatch_failed` error

 There are many possible causes for this error.
-Possible fixes include:
+Try the following fixes:

 * Re-enter your last command or operation after a few minutes.
 * Uninstall, and then reinstall your Semgrep Slack integration.